 OAR’s mission is to apply research to the challenges of autism.

-We strive to use science to address the social, educational, and treatment concerns of self-advocates, parents, autism professionals, and caregivers.
-The mission of “applying” research to answer questions of daily concern to those living with autism defines our goals and program objectives and shapes our budget.
+We strive to use science to address the social, educational, and treatment concerns of autistic people, parents, autism professionals, and caregivers.
+The mission of “applying” research to answer questions of daily concern to autistic people and those around them defines our goals and program objectives and shapes our budget.

 In addition to funding research, our mission includes the requirements to:

 - Disseminate new and useful information to as many members of the autism community as possible, and